-Families cannot thrive without affordable housing that is safe, stable, and allows for a healthy environment.
+Families cannot thrive without affordable housing that is safe, stable, and healthy.

-Families cannot thrive without affordable housing that is safe, stable, and allows for a healthy environment.
+Families cannot thrive without affordable housing that is safe, stable, and healthy.
 Schools cannot thrive with a student body forced to live in unstable housing and deplorable conditions.
 In Atlanta, where nearly half of the residents are renters, far too many families struggle to obtain and maintain rental housing that lives up to those basic but critical standards.
 Our children suffer as a result, from deteriorating health to roadblocks to pursuing their education.
-This is the vision behind ALVF’s Standing with Our Neighbors initiative.
+This is the vision behind ALVF’s Standing with Our Neighbors.

-Eight of Atlanta’s leading law firms have joined the cause, dedicating themselves to standing with these neighborhoods as they demand stability and better conditions.
-AVLF’s partner firms for this innovative initiative are Alston and Bird, Arnall Golden Gregory, Jones Day, Kilpatrick Townsend & Stockton, King & Spalding, Nelson Mullins, Sutherland Asbill & Brennan, and Troutman Sanders.
+Nine of Atlanta’s leading law firms have joined the cause, dedicating themselves to standing with these neighborhoods as they demand stability and better conditions.
+AVLF’s partner firms for this innovative initiative are Alston & Bird, Arnall Golden Gregory, Jones Day, Kilpatrick Townsend & Stockton, King & Spalding, Nelson Mullins, Eversheds Sutherland, Taylor English Duma and Troutman Sanders.

-In addition to Thomasville Heights, AVLF hopes to expand this model in the future and be an ally to other neighborhoods and movements to improve our community.
+AVLF hopes to continue to expand this model and be an ally to other neighborhoods and movements to improve our community.